YangRui2015/yangrui2015.github.io/_pages/about.md

 ## News {#news}
+- **🌟 (2026.2)** We released [GUI-Libra](https://gui-libra.github.io/), a data-efficient post-training receipe for GUI agents that uses 81K open-source data to achieve strong performance on online environments.
+Check out our [paper](https://arxiv.org/abs/2602.22190) and [code](https://github.com/GUI-Libra/GUI-Libra) for more details!
 - **🎉 (2026.1)** [BEAT](https://arxiv.org/abs/2510.27623) and [DROCO](https://arxiv.org/abs/2512.02486) are accepted to **ICLR 2026**.
 Congrats to all co-authors!
 - **🎉 (2025.11)** [MiCRo](https://arxiv.org/abs/2505.24846) won the <span style="color:DodgerBlue;">**EMNLP 2025 Outstanding Paper Award**</span>.
 Huge congrats to the team!
 - **🌟 (2025.11)** Check out our new paper about visual backdoor attacks on VLM-based embodied agents [BEAT](https://arxiv.org/abs/2510.27623)!